Vajk93/react-form-validation/README.md

 Hello,

-This is my first React app, a From validation app.
+This is my first React app, an interactive From validation app.

-You can try this out here:
+Let's try this out here: https://react-form-validation-good.web.app/

 What was difficult?
-Everything, and i was very slow.
-But i learn a lot from this project:
+Everything, and i was very slow, but i have learnt a lot from this project:
-Use props, to send data not just down, but also up, use onChange and onBlur event use useState(), use components, use different css things, eg. something.module.css or just something.css
+Use props, to send data not just down, but also up, use onChange and onBlur event use useState(), use components, use different css things, eg. something.module.css or just something.css or inline css

 Challange and design made by frontendmentor.io: